Mike Scott (basketball, born 1988)

-James Michael Scott (born July 16, 1988) is an American professional basketball player for SLUC Nancy Basket of LNB Pro A. He played college basketball for the Virginia Cavaliers, before being taken in the second round of the 2012 NBA Draft, and spending ten seasons in the NBA.
+James Michael Scott (born July 16, 1988) is an American professional basketball player who last played for Gigantes de Carolina of the Puerto Rican Baloncesto Superior Nacional.
+He played college basketball for the Virginia Cavaliers, before being taken in the second round of the 2012 NBA draft, and spending ten seasons in the NBA.

 High school career

 Scott played his high school career at Deep Creek High School and then prepped for a year at Hargrave Military Academy.

 Considered a four-star recruit by Rivals.com, Scott was listed as the No. 33 power forward and the No. 115 player in the nation in 2007.

 College career

 After a solid first three years in which he led the Virginia Cavaliers in rebounding as a sophomore and junior, Scott appeared poised for a breakout year in 2010–11.
 He began the year averaging 15.9 points and 10.2 rebounds in the team's first ten games.
 But Scott's season ended early as he suffered an ankle injury and underwent season-ending surgery.

 Due to his injury, Scott was granted a medical redshirt and a fifth year of eligibility.
 He was one of the top players in the Atlantic Coast Conference (ACC) in 2011–12, averaging 18.0 points and 8.3 rebounds per game and led the ACC in field goal percentage at .563.
 He led the Cavaliers to a 22–10 record and their first NCAA tournament berth in five years, but lost to Florida in the round of 64.
 Scott received conference recognition as the second-leading vote getter for the All-ACC team and national recognition as an All-American by the Sporting News (third team) and the Associated Press (Honorable Mention).

 Scott finished his Virginia career with 1,538 points and is the third leading rebounder in Cavalier history with 944.